ShashaAde/Domain-Network-Project/README.md

   This is the same process for using SSH to get into the Ubuntu desktop.

-  ## Using SSH to gain remote access between two Linux clients.
+  ### Used SSH to gain remote access between two Linux clients.

   ssh shashaade@ubntu-s.portfolio.local